Imprology improv training logo

-The door to finding connection in improvisation is breath.
+In improvisation, favoring connection over content is a step towards effortless creativity.
+The door to connection is breath.
 Breathing relieves tension, increases vitality and allows players to fall out of their head and into their bodies.
 It is a lot easier to connect with others if we first connect with ourselves.
-In improvisation, favoring connection over content is a step towards effortless creativity.

 Imprology improv class, London 2016, men and women